josemotta/IoT.Starter.Pi.Lumi/README.md

 Depending on your application objectives, you should now  develop a custom `home-ui` project that handles the user interface, using RemoteApi as starting point!

+Current ASP.NET MVC example is a suggestion, off course there are many other tools able to benefit from `home-web` API.
+But remember that since they both use same platform, `home-web` and `home-ui` share some image layers and  the memory is optimized.

 I hope you enjoyed this series, I learned at lot for sure.
 Have fun with **[IoT.Starter.Pi.Thing](https://github.com/josemotta/IoT.Starter.Pi.Thing)** and **[IoT.Starter.Pi.Lumi](https://github.com/josemotta/IoT.Starter.Pi.Lumi)** to speed up your IoT initiatives!

 ## IOT STARTER KITS